qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

     </tbody>
 </table>

-It cannot be generalized that the quantization would always keep the retrieval quality at the same level, but in this case, it seems that the scalar quantization does not affect the retrieval quality too much.
-The impact is negligible, and the memory savings are significant.
+It cannot be generalized that quantization will always maintain retrieval quality at the same level, but in this case, it seems that scalar quantization does not significantly affect retrieval quality.
+The impact is negligible, and the memory savings are substantial.

-We keep the original quality, using four times less memory.
-Moreover, a quantized vector needs 384 bytes, while ColBERT requires 512.
+We maintain the original quality while using four times less memory.
+Moreover, a quantized vector requires 384 bytes, while ColBERT requires 512.
 We saved 25% of the memory, and the retrieval quality remained almost the same.

 ### Practical considerations

-If you happen to use one of the sentence transformer models, the output token embeddings are calculated either way.
-Obviously a single vector representation will be more efficient in terms of storage and computation, but it's not necessary to throw away the output token embeddings.
-According to the experiments, they should offer a significant improvement in the retrieval quality.
-You can store both the single vector and the output token embeddings in Qdrant, and use the single vector for the initial retrieval step, and then rerank the results using the output token embeddings.
+If you happen to use one of the sentence transformer models, the output token embeddings are calculated regardless.
+While a single vector representation will be more efficient in terms of storage and computation, it’s not necessary to discard the output token embeddings.
+According to the experiments, they should offer a significant improvement in retrieval quality.
+You can store both the single vector and the output token embeddings in Qdrant, using the single vector for the initial retrieval step and then reranking the results using the output token embeddings.

 ![Single model reranking](/articles_data/late-interaction-models/single-model-reranking.png)

-To prove this concept, we have implemented a simple reranking pipeline in Qdrant, which uses dense embedding model for initial oversampled retrieval and then the output token embeddings solely for the reranking step.
+To prove this concept, we implemented a simple reranking pipeline in Qdrant, which uses a dense embedding model for initial oversampled retrieval and then relies solely on the output token embeddings for the reranking step.

 #### Single model retrieval and reranking benchmarks

 Our tests focused on using the same model for retrieval and reranking.
 The reported metric is also NDCG@10.
-All the attempts were using the oversampling factor of 5x, so the retrieval step returned 50 results, and the reranking step reduced the number of results to 10.
+All attempts used an oversampling factor of 5x, so the retrieval step returned 50 results, and the reranking step reduced the number of results to 10.
 Here are the results for some of the BeIR datasets:

 <table>
     <thead>